subv3rsiv3/website/_posts/2025-09-24-when-no-means-yes-why-ai-chatbots-cant-process-persian-social-etiquette.md

 ---
 layout: single
 title: 'When “no” means “yes”: Why AI chatbots can’t process Persian social etiquette'
-date: '2025-09-24 01:30:06 '
+date: '2025-09-24 01:30:06
 excerpt: 'Ever imagine your AI chatbot fumbling a simple conversation like a fish out of water?
-That''s exactly what''s happening with Persian taarof, a cultural ritual of polite refusals and insistences that AI models from OpenAI, Anthropic, and Meta '
+That''s exactly what''s happening with Persian taarof'
 seo_title: 'When “no” means “yes”: Why AI chatbots can’t process Persian social etiquette'
 seo_description: Ever imagine your AI chatbot fumbling a simple conversation like a fish out of water?
 That's exactly what's happening with Persian taarof, a cultural ritua
 categories: